pirate-baby/Calendurr/README.md

 **Calendar interfaces suck.
 All of them.**
 - Life doesn't work in monthly blocks, but that's all calendars can do - so you end up opening up each month and tab-toggling.
 Gross.
+  Calendurr uses weeks ahead of/before Today, the way we actually do stuff.
 - Things tend to happen over ranges and then inside those ranges:
     - "Grandma is visiting" goes from Monday until Friday
     - "take Grandma to get cheesesteaks" happens on Tuesday while she is visiting
   These shouldn't be events that conflict - one thing is an event, the other is context.
   Some apps can _sorta_ show this, but not well.
+- Todo things tend to pile up at once, so Calendurr makes it easy to show a LOT of items on a single day.

 So this interface solves the things I hate about calendar planning.